 - Remaining credits completed by any math or science course

-GEMS (General Education Math and Science) courses are designed for non-math and non-science majors.
+GEMS (General Education Math and Science) courses count towards this requirement and are designed for students who have chosen majors and minors outside of math and natural science.

 The religious studies requirement consists of two courses: